dpasca/TinyAIDriver/README.md

 # TinyAIDriver

 A minimal obstacle avoidance self-driving AI written in C++.
-The AI is built on a **Neural Network** trained with Genetic Algorithms.
+The AI is built on neural networks trained with an evolutionary algorithm (aka Genetic Algorithms).

-The goal of this project is to have a minimal neural net training infrastructure for simple simulations where controllers are involved.
+The goal of this project is to have a minimal ANN infrastructure for simple simulations where controllers are involved.

+This is far from being optimal in any way.
+It's meant as a starting point and an educational tool.
+Practical applications are possible, but for better performance you're better off using [LibTorch](https://github.com/dpasca/dpasca-pytorch-examples/blob/master/cpp/example1.cpp).

 ![TinyAIDriver Screenshot](Docs/tinyaidriver_screenshot.png)